NatalieDillon/InheritanceCatSolutions/README.md

 All the tests in the solution are broken.

-To fix them you must appropriately use an C# abstract class with sub classes
+To fix them you must appropriately use an C# abstract class with subclasses

+You should include a class diagram showing your finished classes.

 The objects you'll be working with are all types of Cat